lukechadwick/BaseTrainer/README.md

 =============================
 *Basic Trainer for C# Memory Manipulation of Other Processes*

+- A source to build off to make C# trainer programs
-- This intents to provide easy to understand C# examples of the following operations:
+- This intends to provide easy to understand C# examples of the following operations:

 Features:
 ----------